go-eden/slf4go/README.md

 # What is SLF4GO

-SLF4GO is not a logger framwork like logrus, it doesn't have better logger implement.
+SLF4GO is not a logger framework like logrus, it doesn't have better logger implement.

-But SLF4GO could be used for separating your business code from logrus/zap/log.
+But SLF4GO could be used for separating your business code from logger framework.

 # How SLF4GO does

-SLF4GO defined two interface, named `Logger` and `LoggerFactory`.
+SLF4GO provides two interface, named `Logger` and `LoggerFactory`.

 `LoggerFactory` used for adapting your logger framework.

-`Logger` used as log operation standards, like `Trace`, `Debug`, `Info`, `Warn`, `Error`, all log methods of your logger framework need be wrapped by `Logger`.
+`Logger` used as log operation standard API, like `Trace`, `Debug`, `Info`, `Warn`, `Error`, all log methods of your logger framework need be wrapped by `Logger`.

-I have adapted logrus/log, you can use them directly.
+SLF4GO support logrus/log by default, you can use them directly.

 After above steps,
-You can customize any logger framwork as your what, then you need adapt it as a `LoggerFactory`, and make it as the global LoggerFactory by `slf4go.SetLoggerFactory`.
+You can customize any logger framework as your what, and then you need adapt it as a `LoggerFactory`, make it as the global LoggerFactory by `slf4go.SetLoggerFactory`.

 # Usage